 As stated above, the RFPG approach to recommendations was to be inclusive; therefore, the group decided they would not establish additional criteria for the minimum level of service or BCR.
 Similarly, because many of the known flood mitigation projects were identified by local jurisdictions, the drainage areas are often under 1 square mile, and the RFPG did not want to exclude those from the plan.
 The RFPG did express a desire to identify and group small individual projects to create larger FMPs within single jurisdictions, as well as to encourage communities to work together on regional projects.
-Those efforts are somewhat limited in this first cycle but will be an important aspect of the second cycle of planning.
+Those efforts are somewhat limited in this first cycle but will be an important aspect of the amended plan, to be submitted in July 2023.